Whittling wood blocks

 Speedball Linoleum Cutter

-The Speedball Linoleum Cutter is a simple, versatile, and affordable tool that is under 10.
-It is also dependable and comfortable, and it works with six interchangeable blades stored in the plastic handle.
+The Speedball Linoleum Cutter is a simple, versatile, affordable tool under 10.
+It is also dependable and comfortable and works with six interchangeable blades stored in the plastic handle.

 Speedball Linoleum Carving Tools